dkackman/FakeHttp/docfx/index.md

 ## How does FakeHttp work?
 FakeHttp works by deriving from System.Net.Http.HttpMessageHandler.
 It can capture and store actual service responses and cache them locally as JSON files (headers and content).
-These can then be tweaked, commited to source control with the tests and used
+These can then be tweaked, commited to source control with the tests and used for subsequent unt testing.

-## Quick Start Notes:
-1. Add images to the *images* folder if the file is referencing an image.